 27th Jun 2019

-As the Duchess of Sussex’s wedding gown goes on display in Windsor and Edinburgh we got thinking about that tricky and all-important decision that every bride has to make – the hunt for the perfect dress.
+The Duchess of Sussex’s wedding gown goes on display in Windsor and Edinburgh soon.
+It got us thinking about that tricky and all-important decision that every bride has to make – the hunt for the perfect dress.

 More brides are choosing to have a wedding day outfit change.
 They’re adding a little something or even taking something off for their evening reception.
-We take a look at brides who have done this and share some inspiration for creating a different look after you’ve said ‘I do’.
+In this blog, we take a look at brides who have done this.
+We’ll also share some inspiration for creating a different look after you’ve said ‘I do’.

 The Duchess’ change of outfit is probably the most famous bridal outfit change of the year.
-Meghan wore the stunning Claire Waight Keller dress to say her vows along with a 16ft veil and changed into a bespoke Stella McCartney halterneck dress for the private evening reception.
+Meghan wore the stunning Claire Waight Keller dress to say her vows along with a 16ft veil.
+She then changed into a bespoke Stella McCartney halterneck dress for the private evening reception.

-While the Duchess also changed her hair and accessories part way through the wedding day this, of course, is not realistic for most brides.
-But, changing dresses is becoming increasingly popular as brides opt for a more traditional long dress for the day and then something more relaxed for dancing in the evening.
+The Duchess also changed her hair and accessories part way through the wedding day.
+This, of course, is not realistic for most brides.
+But, changing dresses is becoming increasingly popular.
+Brides opt for a more traditional long dress for the day and then something more relaxed for dancing in the evening.

 Solange Knowles switched it up by wearing one outfit to her ceremony and another once she got there.
-She cycled to the Church in a caped Stéphane Rolland jumpsuit but changed into a dramatic Kenzo gown for the ceremony.
+She cycled to the Church in a caped Stéphane Rolland jumpsuit.
+She then changed into a dramatic Kenzo gown for the ceremony.

 Orange is the New Black and The Handmaid’s Tale star Samira Wiley opted to go from glamour to casual when she married her partner Lauren Morelli.
-She wore a ball gown with a beautiful off-the-shoulder neckline by Christian Siriano but changed into jeans and a tank top when it was time to dance – we’ve seen similar but with jeans and sandals for a country-look at the height of summer.
+She wore a ball gown with a beautiful off-the-shoulder neckline by Christian Siriano.
+When it was time to dance, she changed into jeans and a tank top.
+We’ve seen similar but with jeans and sandals for a country-look at the height of summer.

-Closer to home, friend of Birdsall, triathlete Rosie Clarke, married her husband Stu in a beautiful Willowby Range by Watters dress with a Wendy Makin skirt over the top which she took off for the evening reception for a more modern look.
+Closer to home, friend of Birdsall, triathlete Rosie Clarke, recently married her husband Stu.
+She wore a beautiful Willowby Range by Watters dress with a Wendy Makin skirt over the top which she took off for the evening reception for a more modern look.
 It’s a great example of how to transform yourself without the need for a whole outfit change.